jason-gerard/Adaptive-FEC-WebRTC/README.md

 ### Training the models

-All the models are found in the `ml-model` directory, each model has its own file.
+All the models are found in the `models` directory, each model has its own file.
 There are general purpose scripts like `model_utils.py` and `generate_dataset.js`.
 The implementation of the markov chain for the error model is in the `webrtc-testbed/js/error-model.js` file.

 ### Generating the dataset